GGGGXY/Transformer_Paper_Pre/README.md

 ## 5.Critical Thinking
-#### However, one potential weakness of the paper is its focus on a specific type of text classification task, namely document classification.
+#### However, one potential weakness of the paper is that its focus on a specific type of text classification task, namely document classification.
 Although this is a common and important task, there are many other types of text classification tasks that may have different requirements or challenges.

 ## 6. Resource Links